 - Fans that only have three wires aren’t as easy to control compared to those with four wires.

-- Larger fans are better in terms of noise as they don’t need to spin as fast for reasonable airflow.
+- Larger fans are better in terms of noise as they don’t need to spin as fast for reasonable airflow, reducing noise especially at idle.

 - Don’t be afraid to get some extra geek on and compare noise in relation to airflow volume between various models and makes under their respective specifications area.